-Amundi Technology thus strengthens its support for responsible investment and sustainable finance.
-ALTO Sustainability is an innovative modular solution that provides clients with additional flexibility and helps them align investment decisions with their ESG and Climate objectives.
+Amundi Technology thus strengthens its support for investment responsible and sustainable ALTO Sustainability is an innovative modular solution that provides clients with additional flexibility and helps them align investment decisions with their ESG and Climate objectives.
 It will allow users to:

-- integrate their own ESG data and analytics into ALTO\ Investment; - integrate third-party ESG data and benefit from a service of control and quality of this data by the Amundi teams; - build customised scores at issuer and/or portfolio level; - use ESG, climate, biodiversity and SFDR data throughout the asset management value chain: portfolio analysis, simulation, pre-trade and post-trade controls of investment rules, production of reports; - follow the Net Zero trajectory of portfolios with ALTO Dashboard.
+- integrate their own ESG data and analytics into ALTO Investment: - integrate third-party ESG data and benefit from a service of control and quality of this data by the Amundi teams; - build customised scores at issuer and/or portfolio level; - use ESG, climate, biodiversity and SFDR data throughout the asset management value chain: portfolio analysis, simulation, pre-trade and post-trade investment rules, production of reports; - · follow the Net Zero trajectory of portfolios with ALTO Dashboard.